haoyehaoye/website/docs/concepts/workloads/controllers/garbage-collection.md

  * The object's `metadata.finalizers` contains the value "foregroundDeletion".

-Once the "deletion in progress" state is set, the garbage collector deletes the object's dependents.
-Once the garbage collector has deleted all "blocking" dependents (objects with `ownerReference.blockOwnerDeletion=true`), it delete the owner object.
+Once the "deletion in progress" state is set, the garbage collector deletes the object's dependents. <span style="color:red">　Once the garbage collector has deleted all "blocking" dependents (objects with `ownerReference.blockOwnerDeletion=true`), it delete the owner object.</span>

 Note that in the "foregroundDeletion", only dependents with `ownerReference.blockOwnerDeletion` block the deletion of the owner object.